1. How is Global Scholar different from other programs?

 The program fee includes room, board, materials and the program itself.
 Scholars are responsible for paying for transportation to/from Washington DC, supplemental meals or snacks, and spending money.
+Scholars are also expected to pay for lunch on the two days we sight see downtown.
 Although it’s hard to estimate, a reasonable amount of spending money might be $50-75/week.

 We place a premium on providing a small-group experience.
 A typical class size is about 20-25 students.
 We break the group into smaller cohorts for much of the session.

 12. How many scholarships will you offer, and are they full or partial?

 Last year, 30% of the class received partial scholarships.
 We offer as many scholarships as possible, depending on funding.

 13. Is Global Scholar part of a larger organization?

 Yes!
 Global Scholar is run by AMP Global Youth / Americans for Informed Democracy, a non-partisan national student organization founded after 9/11 to help students understand global challenges and build their skills for taking action.

 14. Does Global Scholar promote a particular political agenda?